Advanced Topics

 F=kr2r^\mathbf{F} = -\frac{k}{r^2} \hat{\mathbf{r}}

-and the corresponding potential energy V(r)=k/rV(r) = -k/r, the super useful Laplace-Runge-Lenz vector, or LRL vector is defined as
+and the corresponding potential energy V(r)=k/rV(r) = -k/r, the Laplace-Runge-Lenz vector, or LRL vector is defined as

 A=p×Lmkr^(3.7.1)\tag{3.7.1} \boxed{ \mathbf{A} = \mathbf{p} \times \mathbf{L} - m k \hat{\mathbf{r}} }